-“It's incredible to be able to get the Champions League winner's medal so early, but I don't believe it's over.
+“It's incredible to be able to get the Champions League winner's medal so early, but I'm not doing it.
 Now he will be hungry for more.
 It led to success and for me and for all Liverpool youth to go into the next season and win the Premier League.

-“When you get that feeling, when you get it.
-Celebrating the evening out with your family and fans makes you hungrier and I'm sure Billy will be the same.
+“When you get that feeling, when you're out celebrating with family and fans, it makes you hungrier, and I'm sure Billy will be the same.
 He has a great career ahead of him and has started very well.
 I have no doubt that he will remain humble, starve and continue to achieve much more. ”